ippontech/blog-usa/posts/ethereum-development-tips.md

         }
     }

 You can add a function modifier to a function, which is basically code common to all functions using it.
-A general case if having a “onlyAdmin” modifier as below.
-We’ll explain the “require” later!
+A general case if having a "onlyAdmin” modifier as below.
+We’ll explain the "require” later!

     modifier onlySeller() { // Modifier
         require(msg.sender == seller, "Only seller can call this.");
         _;
     }

-The last word of the list that should have been alien to you is event, which is something that will be “fired” by the contract when it appears in the code, and will be logged inside the transactions using your contract.
+The last word of the list that should have been alien to you is event, which is something that will be "fired” by the contract when it appears in the code, and will be logged inside the transactions using your contract.

     contract SimpleMarket {
         event HighestSell(address seller, uint amount); // Event